Maxyee/Python_Code/python_fingerprint_wsq/README.md

 ## Why Can't We Match WSQ Directly?
-you cannot directly match fingerprints in WSQ format without decoding them because WSQ is a compressed format, not a raw fingerprint feature representation.
+we cannot directly match fingerprints in WSQ format without decoding them because WSQ is a compressed format, not a raw fingerprint feature representation.
 To perform matching, you need the actual fingerprint image or its minutiae points.

 Key Points: